betaglot/plantabeta/docs/reference/Route/RouteGeometry/RoutePoint/VertexPoint.md

 # 🔺 <route>Vertex</route>

-The point where RouteCurves converge into or diverge from.
+The point where ViaCurves converge into or diverge from.